learn-co-students/swift-functionFun-lab-ios-apply-000/README.md

 ![untrack](http://i.imgur.com/0IObq1N.png)

-* Think of this as the changes that were made local (at your desk).
+* Think of this as the changes that were made locally (at your desk).
 Github isn't yet aware of these changes, Github is the server.
-So you need to now send these files back up to Github, that way they are now saved on the server.
+So you need to now send these files back up to Github; that way they are now saved on the server.
 How do you do that?
 * We need to now go through a series of steps.
 Add these files (to a staging area), commit these files and then push these files up to Github.
 * Adding.
 Type in `git add .` then hit return.
 This will add *all* the files changed here to this staging area.
 * Commiting.
 Now type in `git commit -m "Complete problems"` and hit return.
-You can commit your messaged and include a message alongside the commit.
-You can do this tag the list of changes you've made that way you can always go back and reference back your work.
+You can commit your message and include a message alongside the commit.
+(The message always goes in quotation marks as you see in the above commit.)
+This way, you're tagging the list of changes you've made so that you can always go back and reference back your work.
 * Now type in `git push` or `git push master origin`.
 This will push up all these files that have been added and commited.
 * Here is what those steps looks like: